 Origin of the Finnish Lapphund

-That the Finnish Lapphund traveled and lived with the Sami or Lapp people who occupied an area North of the Arctic Circle called Lapland.
-Hence the reason why the Finnish Lapphund is not often referred to as a “Lappie”.
+While nobody knows when the Finnish Lapphund was originally “created,” it is fair to say that this is a pretty old dog breed dating back at least 1000 years.
+During this time, the Finnish Lapphund traveled and lived with the Sami or Lapp people, who occupied an area North of the Arctic Circle called Lapland.
+Hence, the Finnish Lapphund is not often called a “Lappie.”

 Nowadays…

-To us and give us an idea of what “kind” of dogs a Finnish Lapphund will be, because it’s pretty safe to assume that if you were originally a dog that was breed to travel around with nomadic people living near the Artic Circle, chances are you’re going to be pretty tough!
+This area, once called Lapland, makes up most of Norway, Sweden, Finland, and northwestern Russia, so we now refer to these guys as Finnish Lapphunds.
+This makes sense to us and gives us an idea of what “kind” of dog a Finnish Lapphund will be because it’s pretty safe to assume that if you were initially a dog that was bred to travel around with nomadic people living near the Artic Circle, chances are you’re going to be pretty tough!

 And guess what?

-Folks began to take an interest in this breed and wanted to make sure that it was preserved and that a “breed standard” was created so that the breed could be “officially” recognized.
-During this time, the two “versions” of the Finnish Lapphund were divided into “separate” breeds with the “long-haired” version becoming known as the Finnish Lapphund, and the “short-haired” version becoming known as the Finland.
+Task because reindeer are HARD to control and can cause much damage.
+Herding and maintaining them isn’t like herding and keeping sheep.
+It requires a lot of quickness, courage, and intelligence, all of which the Finnish Lapphund has in abundance.
+Then, in 1940, folks began to take an interest in this breed and wanted to ensure that it was preserved and that a “breed standard” was created so that the species could be “officially” recognized.
+During this time, the two “versions” of the Finnish Lapphund were divided into “separate” species, with the “long-haired” version becoming known as the Finnish Lapphund and the “short-haired” version becoming known as the Finland.

-As immigrants from Finland began coming to America, this breed slowly started to become more popular in the United States, however it wasn’t until the late 1980’s when the American Kennel Club even really started taking any notice in them and even then, they weren’t “officially” recognized as a breed until 2011.
+Eventually, as immigrants from Finland began coming to America, this breed slowly became more popular in the United States.
+However, it wasn’t until the late 1980s when the American Kennel Club started taking any notice of them, and even then, they weren’t “officially” recognized as a breed until 2011.

 - A male Finnish Lapphund is between 18 to 21 inches in height and weighs between 33 to 53 pounds